TFMV/Mallard/article/article.md

 ## Final Thoughts: Why This Matters

-This wasn't just an experiment—this is a preview of what's coming next in data engineering.
+This wasn't just an experiment.
+This is a preview of what's coming next in data engineering.

 - LetSQL, Arrow Flight, and DuckDB are unlocking streaming-native data pipelines.
 - 240M+ rows/sec isn't theoretical—it's achievable today.